Velasquez, McCutchen lead Phillies past slumping Blue Jays

 Travis Shaw homered for the Blue Jays, who have lost six straight but still hold the eighth and final playoff spot in the AL. They started the day four games ahead of ninth-place Seattle.

+“We chased a lot of bad pitches, and that allowed the other guy to go deep into the game,” Blue Jays manager Charlie Montoyo said.

-Toronto held a team meeting prior to the game with manager Charlie Montoyo preaching a positive message, telling the team how proud he is of them, that they’re still in a good spot, to have fun and embrace the moment.
+Toronto held a team meeting prior to the game with Montoyo preaching a positive message, telling the team how proud he is of them, that they’re still in a good spot, to have fun and embrace the moment.

 Philadelphia’s maligned bullpen tossed three scoreless innings, with Tommy Hunter following Blake Parker and David Phelps by pitching a 1-2-3 ninth for his first save in his third chance.